desmondhew888-rgb/ist3134-bigdata-assignment/README.md

 - **California** had the highest accident count (1,701,655), followed by Florida and Texas.
 - **"Fair" weather** was associated with the highest raw accident count (2,560,802) — likely reflecting exposure (most driving happens in fair weather) rather than risk per trip.
 - Accident counts were highest in early morning hours (e.g., hour 0: 108,901 accidents).

-## Individual Reflections

-See `report/` for the full written report, including individual reflections from each team member.